Get free access to

 Unable to subscribe?
 Try this page.

-The CbCR represents a tax filing obligation for all multinational groups of companies whose aggregate consolidated turnover for the previous accounting period exceeded EUR 750 million.
-The obligation applies to entities located in tax jurisdictions participating in the CbCR.
+Country-by-country reporting has been increasingly discussed in recent times, particularly in connection with top-up taxes.
+With its growing importance, it is essential to highlight the obligations companies face in this area.
+The concept of Country-by-Country Reporting (CbCR) was introduced by the OECD under its BEPS initiative, aimed at addressing tax base erosion and profit shifting between countries.
+Multinational groups with consolidated turnover exceeding EUR 750 million in the previous accounting period are required to prepare and submit a Country-by-Country Report.
+The obligation applies to entities located in tax jurisdictions that participate in the CbCR.
 The list of treaty countries participating in the CbCR is continuously updated and published via the Financial Bulletin on the website of the Ministry of Finance of the Czech Republic.

-Both the CbCR and the notification shall be addressed to the Specialized Tax Office and submitted exclusively through the EPO application (i.e. submission using company´s data box is not allowed).
+Both the CbCR and the notification must be submitted to the Specialized Tax Office exclusively via the EPO application; submission through the company’s data box is not permitted.

 In relation to the current situation, the Czech Government presented a package of tax measures which has been approved, the so-called Liberation Tax Package.
 It thus responds to the difficult situation affecting a large part of legal and natural persons.
 What areas do the measures concern?